 Do you find yourself clenching and grinding your teeth?
 Tooth clenching and grinding, technically known as bruxism, is a common cause of tooth wear and damage.
 Whether you’re grinding your teeth at night or during the day, it’s important to get it treated before it causes serious damage to your teeth.

-But the treatment for your bruxism depends on what’s causing the condition.
+However, the treatment for your bruxism depends on what’s causing the condition.
 Figuring out the cause of your bruxism can direct you to the best treatment.

 Stress is one of the most causes of bruxism.
 If you notice that your tooth clenching and grinding tends to follow on certain situations, such as confrontations at work, periods where your job is especially busy, or other stress-inducing episodes, it’s possible that this is your problem.